apache/turbine-fulcrum-build/README.md

 Test it, by running mvn install

+**Caution!**
+Before adding a submodule (after a change) to the container project (that is this project), be sure, that you have pushed your commits to the remote repo.
+If you forget this, another person may not be able to update the sub module in the container project.

 ### Contributing

 Please feel free to contribute.
 We are always happy to encourage new committers to the project.